 After filing your claim, a board from the medical institution where the incident occurred will review the circumstances and decide if they believe that the performance fell below the expected standard of care.
 If the board decides that it does fall below standard, the next step may be initiating the settlement process.
 However, if the board attests that malpractice occurred, the case will go to trial.
 More times than not, the board will attest at least some level of the claim and the case will go to trial.

 In order to win a medical malpractice lawsuit, you will need to prove that the healthcare professional who provided your treatment is at fault for your injuries and liable for damages.

 In order to do so you must prove these elements with the help of a medical malpractice lawyer:

-A detailed explanation of liability can be found here.
+A detailed explanation of liability can be found in our liability guide.